Quantum speed limit for observables from quantum asymmetry: Speed and quantum asymmetry

 \subsection{Quantum metrological consequences}

-Our quantum speed limit for observables \eqref{eq:ourQSL} can also be directly related to the precision with which the values of $K$ can be estimated in quantum measurements.
+Our quantum speed limit for observables \eqref{eq:ourQSL} can also be directly related to the precision with which the values of a real parameter conjugate to the observable $K$ can be estimated in quantum measurements.
 In fact, in Ref.~\cite{Budiyono2023PRA_2} it was shown that the trace-norm asymmetry is upper bounded by

 where $\mathcal{F}_{\theta}(\varrho(t),K)$ is the quantum Fisher information \cite{Braunstein1994PRL} about a parameter $\theta$ that is imprinted onto the quantum state $\varrho(t)$ by a unitary translation generated by $K$, $\varrho_{\theta}(t)=\exp{(-iK\theta)}\varrho(t)\exp{(iK\theta)}$.
 Note that the inequality in Eq. (\ref{trace norm asymmetry is upper bounded by the quantum Fisher information}) becomes an equality for pure states and for all states of a single qubit.